 - Double-click anywhere outside the selection to exit out of the Fill Window.

-- To bring back the original colors, press Ctrl+Z.
+- To bring back the original full color version, press Ctrl+Z.

 You’ve successfully changed the hue of the plant.
 But did you notice something else?
 The other colors became brighter when you reduced the amount of yellow/green in the leaf stem.
 That’s because the Green channel is being used as the base value.
 So any changes made to this channel affect everything.